XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 }
 ```

 Our example transaction specified `LastLedgerSequence` 10268600, based on the last validated ledger at the time, plus four.
-So to determine whether our missing transaction has permanently failed, our `rippled` server must have ledgers 10268597 through 10268600.
-If the server has those validated ledgers in its history, **and** `tx` returns `txnNotFound`, then the transaction has failed and will never be included in any ledger.
+To determine whether our missing transaction has permanently failed, our `rippled` server must have ledgers 10268597 through 10268600.
+If the server has those validated ledgers in its history, **and** `tx` returns `txnNotFound`, then the transaction has failed and cannot be included in any future ledger.
 In this case, application logic may dictate building and submitting a replacement transaction with the same account sequence and updated `LastLedgerSequence`.

-The server state may indicate a last validated ledger sequence number less than the specified `LastLedgerSequence`.
-If so, the `txnNotFound` indicates either (a) the submitted transaction failed to be distributed to the network, or (b) the transaction has been distributed to the network but has not yet been processed.
+The server may report a last validated ledger sequence number less than the specified `LastLedgerSequence`.
+If so, the `txnNotFound` indicates either (a) the submitted transaction has not been distributed to the network, or (b) the transaction has been distributed to the network but has not yet been processed.
 To handle the former case, applications may submit again the same signed transaction.
-Because the transaction has a unique account sequence number, it will be processed at most once.
+Because the transaction has a unique account sequence number, it can be processed at most once.

-Finally the server state might indicate one or more gaps in the transaction history.
+Finally the server may show one or more gaps in the transaction history.
 The `completed_ledgers` field shown in the response above indicates that ledgers 10256383 through 10256411 are missing from this rippled instance.
 Our example transaction can only appear in ledgers 10268597 - 10268600 (based on when it was submitted and `LastLedgerSequence`), so the gap shown here is not relevant.
-However, if the gap indicated a ledger in that range was missing, then an application would need to query another rippled server (or wait for this one to retrieve the missing ledgers) in order to determine that a `txnNotFound` result is immutable.
+However, if the gap indicated a ledger in that range was missing, then an application would need to query another rippled server (or wait for this one to retrieve the missing ledgers) to determine that a `txnNotFound` result is immutable.

 ## Additional Resources